DHTMLX/docs-suite/docs/chart/configuration_properties.md

 ]
 ~~~

-The order of the positions in the array does not matter, as the role of each of them is defined by its direction.
-The array has to name exactly one value scale of the series, and the remaining position is applied as the argument scale.
+The order of the positions in the array does not matter, as the direction of each position defines its role.
+The array has to name exactly one value scale of the series, and the remaining position becomes the argument scale.

 As the argument scale is resolved automatically, the `scale` property is enough in most cases.
-If a series has both properties, `scale` takes priority and `scales` is ignored.
+If a series has both properties, `scale` takes priority and the chart ignores `scales`.

 ### Grid of the second scale